MattBillock/nabba-contest-app/readme.md

 # NABBA technical applications and resources

-This repo contains the technical resources for the (North American Brass Band Association)[https://nabba.org].
+This repo contains the technical resources for the [North American Brass Band Association](https://nabba.org).
 The primary project right now is `ContestApp`, which implements a scheduling app for brass band contests under the NABBA umbrella.

 This project is built using the following technologies: